jbush001/NyuziProcessor/software/apps/quakeview/README.md

 ## Running on FPGA

-To run on FPGA, change libos to use the ramdisk by setting the ENABLE_RAMDISK macro in software/libs/libos/fs.c.
-Do a clean rebuild and type 'make fpgarun' to execute.
+To run on FPGA, type 'make fpgarun'.
 It will transfer the data files over the serial port into a ramdisk in memory.
 This will take a while.
 The repak utility can reduce the size of the PAK file.
 Instructions to build repak are at the top of repak.cpp in this directory.

     ./repak -o pak0.pak <original pak location> gfx/palette.lmp maps/e1m1.bsp ...